Getting a library card is easy!

 - Late fees for books are $.20 per day per book.

-- Patrons will long overdue books or fines will not be able to check out any materials.
+- Patrons with long overdue books or fines will not be able to check out any materials.

 - Late fees for audiobooks are $1 per day per item.

-- DVDs and videos are checked out for 3 days.
+- DVDS are checked out for 3 days.

-- Adult patrons may check out up to 5 DVDs and 5 videos at the same time.
-Patrons 16 and under may not check out these items.
+- Adult patrons may check out up to 10 DVDS at the same time.
+Patrons 17 and under may not check out these items.

-- Late fees for DVDs and videos are $1 per day per item.
+- Late fees for DVDS are $1 per day per item.

 - Patrons may check out 10 magazines at a time.